 Do you want to learn about more such festivals?
 Go to our landing page and read them by virtue of their states.
 Here you go.

 PUSHKAR CAMEL FAIR, RAJASTHAN

-A multi-day livestock fair with camels, horses, and elephants on display, it calls out for a visit, don’t it?
+A multi-day livestock fair with camels, horses, and elephants on display, it calls out for a visit, doesn’t it?

 Step into the majestic kingdom of royal India for an eight-day carnival that will pamper your inner culture vulture like a dream.

-The abundance of colorful themes, friendly competitions, and mind-boggling art pieces makes this festival an unrivaled treasure.
+The abundance of colorful themes, friendly competitions, and mind-boggling art pieces make this festival an unrivaled treasure.